James Boswell: Early life

+To London and Europe

 On 30 July 1762, Boswell passed his oral law exam, after which his father decided to raise his allowance to £200 a year and permitted him to return to London.
-In this period, Boswell wrote his London Journal and, on 16 May 1763, met Johnson for the first time.
+Boswell had started keeping a careful journal, written in full, and the volume covering this period was published in 1950 as the London Journal.
+On 16 May 1763, Boswell met Johnson for the first time.
 The pair became friends almost immediately, though Johnson became more of a parental figure in Boswell's eyes.
-Johnson eventually nicknamed him "Bozzy".

-The first conversation between Johnson and Boswell is quoted in Life of Samuel Johnson as follows:
+In Boswell's Life of Johnson, he records the first conversational exchange between himself and Johnson as follows:

 [Boswell:] "Mr Johnson, I do indeed come from Scotland, but I cannot help it."

 [Johnson:] "That, Sir, I find, is what a very great many of your countrymen cannot help."

-European travels

-It was around three months after this first encounter with Johnson that Boswell departed for Europe with the initial goal of continuing his law studies at Utrecht University.
+On 6 August, Boswell departed England for Europe, with the initial goal of continuing his law studies at Utrecht University.
 He spent a year there and although desperately unhappy the first few months, eventually quite enjoyed his time in Utrecht.
+He mixed with prominent families, and pursued his studies industriously.
+Boswell admired the young widow Geelvinck who refused to marry him.
 He befriended and fell in love with Isabelle de Charrière, also known as Belle van Zuylen, a vivacious young Dutchwoman of unorthodox opinions, his social and intellectual superior.

-Boswell admired the young widow Geelvinck who refused to marry him.
-After this, Boswell spent most of the next two years travelling around the continent, his Grand Tour.
-During this time he met Jean-Jacques Rousseau and Voltaire with a recommendation letter of Constant d'Hermenches, and made a pilgrimage to Rome, where his portrait was painted by George Willison.
-Boswell also travelled to Corsica to meet one of his heroes, the independence leader Pasquale Paoli.
-His well-observed diaries and correspondence of this time have been compiled into two books, Boswell in Holland and Boswell on the Grand Tour.
+On 18 June 1764, Boswell set out from Utrecht by coach, and spent most of the next two years travelling around the continent, his Grand Tour.
+He travelled through Germany, Switzerland, Italy, Corsica and France.
+He arranged to meet European intellectuals Jean-Jacques Rousseau and Voltaire with a recommendation letter of Constant d'Hermenches, and made a pilgrimage to Rome, where his portrait was painted by George Willison.
+Boswell also travelled to Corsica and spent seven weeks there, meeting the Corsican resistance leader Pasquale Paoli, and sending reports to London newspapers.
+His diaries and correspondence of this time have been compiled into two books, Boswell in Holland and Boswell on the Grand Tour.